Horrendous Gaming’s Solo Tabletop Adventures System

 The games are not aiming to be in any way a detailed simulation of armed combat in a given period, instead they concentrate on getting to the action as quickly as possible.
 Why make three different rolls when one will do?
 Why outline loads of different weapons in loving detail and with different stats when they are pretty much doing the same job and all we really want to know is what happened to the target?
 If you have to keep looking up stats and can't remember what dice you need to roll then I have failed, but I don't think I have.

-2. Swashbuckling Pirates Edition (currently titled Plunder and Fighting!) - Roughed out enough to ensure the mechanics still work.
+3. Swashbuckling Pirates Edition - Plunder and Fighting! - Roughed out enough to ensure the mechanics still work, now thinking about the genre specifics.

-3. Wild West Edition (currently titled Join the Posse!) - Also being roughed to see what I need to do to keep it fresh.
+4. Wild West Edition - Join the Posse! - Also being roughed to see what I need to do to keep it fresh.

 I have more genres lined up, feel free to guess, or request.